 - Transport to and from your country

-- Living expenses and entertainment
+- Living expenses and leisure time

 The course is assessed through: